CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 ### HEALING

-Each of your characters at a Darkhaven may heal during the untap phase of your turn.
+Each of your characters at a Haven may heal during the untap phase of your turn.
 Such a character moves from a wounded position to a tapped position.
 In addition, certain cards can heal characters when they are played (e.g., _Foul-smelling Paste_).

 ### RINGWRAITH EFFECTS

-> After being revealed, a Ringwraith operates like any other character except that it may only be in a company with other characters if it is at a Darkhaven.
+> After being revealed, a Ringwraith operates like any other character except that it may only be in a company with other characters if it is at a Haven.
 There are several other special effects:
 >
 > - Any gold ring in the Ringwraith's company is automatically tested at the beginning of the end-of-turn phase.
 Any ring test in a Ringwraith's company has a modification of -2.
 > - A Ringwraith may carry items (including rings) but may not use them (i.e., an item has no effect on a Ringwraith's company or on his attributes and abilities).